Async Interview vs. AI Video Interview: The Difference Buyers Miss

 Most interviewers assume that async interviews and AI video interviews solve the same problem in different ways.
-Where an async interview collects candidate responses, the AI interview goes beyond collecting responses to evaluating them.
+Where an async interview collects candidate responses, the AI interview goes beyond collecting responses to evaluating them. - What async video interviews are and the problem they were designed to solve

 - How AI video interviews differ from traditional asynchronous interview formats